can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 to maintain.

 Instead of that, I've settled with [rpc4cl][rpc4cl] which simply returns a nested list and that's precisely what I need.
-To simplify the code I made s simple wrapper that takes adds host information to every call:
+Now that I'm writing this, it appears that author removed rpc4cl from Github which is very unforunate.
+To simplify the code I made a simple wrapper that takes adds host information to every call:

 ```common_lisp
 (defun rpc-call (method &rest method-parameters)